-Postgraduate programmes by coursework in physiotherapy offer the opportunity to undertake further education within specific areas of physiotherapy study.
+Postgraduate programmes by coursework offer the opportunity to undertake further education within specific areas of physiotherapy study.

 Postgraduate study offers opportunities for flexible learning through a number of distance learning (extramural) and on-campus options.